bdunderscore/modular-avatar/docs~/docs/reference/global-collider.md

 - Adding a collider to a gimmick or prop so it can interact with PhysBones on other avatars.
 - Moving the a VRChat Hand collider to change where you grab things from.
 (Such as to the mouth to mimic biting)
 - Adding shockwave/recoil effects to weaponry by animating the GameObject bject with a collider.
 - Modularizing a base's collider config with a prefab.
+These Global Colliders should be Low Priority.